Vasily Margelov: Postwar

 In 1948, Margelov graduated from the Voroshilov Military Academy of the USSR Army General Staff and became the commander of the 76th Guards Airborne Division in April in Pskov.
 Between 1950 and 1954, he was the commander of the 37th Guards Airborne Corps.
 In May 1954, he became commander of the Soviet airborne.
 After an incident in the airborne forces, which Schofield describes as encouraging a sergeant to wrestle a bear during a birthday party, Margelov was demoted to deputy commander in 1959.
 In July 1961, he became the airborne forces commander again.
 He initiated the mass production of parachute systems and helped to introduce the An-22 and Il-76 into service.
 During his tenure in command of the VDV, the PP-127 parachute was developed, which allowed BMD-1 infantry fighting vehicles to be airdropped.
 In May 1967 Colonel-General Margelov played a crucial part in Operation "Rhodopes-67", a massive deployment of Warsaw Pact airborne forces in the People's Republic of Bulgaria near the Greek border as a show of force to deter the recently established military regime of the Greek junta.

-The main force in the operation was the Soviet contingent, made up of the complete 106th Airborne Landing Division of the VDV, which carried out an airborne landing en-masse in the mountainous region of the Rhodope Mountains (hence the name) and the 309th Separate Marine Infantry Battalion of the Black Sea Fleet, which carried out an amphibious landing in Varna and immediately deployed over 300km overland to join up with the 106th.
+The main force in the operation was the Soviet contingent, made up of the complete 106th Airborne Landing Division of the VDV, which carried out an airborne landing en-masse in the mountainous region of the Rhodope Mountains (hence the name) and the 309th Separate Marine Infantry Battalion of the Black Sea Fleet, which carried out an amphibious landing in Varna and immediately deployed over 300 km overland to join up with the 106th.
 The overall commander of the operation was the Bulgarian Minister of People's Defence Army General Dobri Dzhurov, but Col-Gen. Margelov was the person actually in charge.
 The operation was a success and later that year on 28 October 1967 Margelov was promoted to general of the army.
 He organized the Soviet airborne operations during the Warsaw Pact invasion of Czechoslovakia.
 From January 1979, he was in the Group of Inspectors General of the Ministry of Defence.
 Margelov was the chairman of the State Examination Commission of the Ryazan Airborne School.
 Margelov lived in Moscow and died on 4 March 1990 at the age of 82.
 He is buried in the Novodevichy Cemetery.